andrewpthompson/au.org.prr.rswidcard/README.md

 An ID card includes a contact's photo and a QR code that contains a URL that links to a web page that displays rail safety approvals, assessments, training and health data.

+Although it was developed specifically for use in battling the Australian rail safety red tape, it could be adapted to other purposes such as membership cards.

 ![Screenshot](images/screenshot.png)

 During installation a number of Mailing Label Formats (which are used as card formats) and Paper Sizes will be defined.